 The best way to get good at this is to gain an appreciation of language.

-Ever know someone who went on, and on and on and you can’t help but quietly look away whilst he goes on and on to kind of signal that he’s being too long-winded?
-Or maybe you know someone who awkwardly tries to fit in a joke in his conversations?
+Ever know someone who went on and on and on… you can’t help but quietly look away hoping he gets the signal that he’s being too too long-winded?
+Or maybe you know someone who awkwardly attempts to fit in a joke in his conversations?

 Human beings, by nature, are enrapt by stories.
 People in power, businessmen, priests (erhem), comedians, and politicians all use the art of storytelling to explain, persuade and influence others to their way of thinking.

-In the dating advice community, memorizing stories and routines are popular methods.
+In the dating advice for men community, memorising stories and routines are popular methods.
 Whilst this might work in the short run, there’s going to come a point of time where you’re going to run out of words.
 Hence, I advocate understanding the principles of what makes a dynamic conversation and apply them using your own life stories and experiences.

 Learning how to tell a story in a structured, and interesting manner will make you a good conversationalist.

 Every great story has a rough three-step process that anyone can use.

 The set up gives context to the conflict of the story.
 It’s the general setting, such as the location and brief details of the story.
 The set up should be as short as possible.
 But it’s necessary to give the initial context and foundation for the follow-up of the complete story.

 If you don’t set up your stories, you’ll come off to others as random in your conversations.

 One simple one lined example of the “set up” would be this: